Do you want to add some indoor plants to your home but don’t know where to start? Today we’re sharing 5 easy tips for decorating with houseplants.

 A large fern in an antique cast iron planter.

 2. Select an Array of Different Pots

-I really love terracotta and use that in both the indoor plants I have as well as the outdoor ones.
+I really love terracotta and use that for the indoor plants I have as well as the outdoor ones.
 However, I don’t want everything to be in the same style pot; I like to mix it up a bit.
-If you have a vintage urn, or cast iron planter, mix that with some terracotta pots or concrete planters.
+If you have a vintage urn or cast iron planter, mix that with some terracotta pots or concrete planters.

 And this antique planter holding Creeping Fig really adds elegance on the mantel.
-This plant is easy to grow indoors.
+This plant is a particularly easy one to grow indoors.